AndyA/fixed-sort/README.md

 * a RegExp
 * a predicate function

-For complete flexibility, instead of passing an ordering list you may pass a function which takes each value and returns its corresponding rank in the resulting sort.
+For maximum flexibility, instead of passing an ordering list you may pass a function which takes each value and returns its corresponding rank in the resulting sort.

 This highly contrived ranker sorts in this order: